 12. Visit the Biggest Little City

-When you need a break from the mountains, simply head down Mt Rose highway into Reno.
-With plenty of shopping, casinos, and nightlife, there’s much to see in the Biggest Little City of America.
-Don’t forget to check out the Reno River Walk and the many casinos along the main drag.
+When you need a break from the mountains, simply head down Mt Rose Highway into Reno.
+With plenty of shopping, casinos, and nightlife, there’s a few things on offer in the Biggest Little City of America.

 Price: Free